iamsomraj/Coding/README.md

 # Coding

-Coding is a repository which I had during my penultimate year of Bachelor's degree.
-It helped me to prepare myself for those coding rounds that normally happens on the final year.
+Coding is a repository which I had created during my penultimate year of Bachelor's degree.
+It helped me to prepare myself for those coding rounds that normally happens for campussing on the final year.
 This repository is pretty old.
 This was a private repository previously but now I have made it public with a purpose of practising my coding skills.
 I would be attempting C, Java and Python to all the existing programs.
 From now on, I will keep updating.

+## Note

+All the programs are not correct.
+Will be fixing them soon.

 ## Objectives